 Remember, it is always better to overestimate the serving size than underestimate from a calorie perspective.
 This gets easier with time and the more experience you have measuring portions at home, you will become more accurate at estimating the portions found in restaurant meals.

 Be conscious of the calories you are consuming, and find ways you can make your choice a little less calorie dense.
 Think about leaner protein sources, less calorie dense carbs, and reducing fat where possible.
-Another way to reduce the caloric total of your meal is to avoid/limit sauces and dressings.
+Another way to reduce the caloric total of your meal is to get sauces and dressings on the side.

 Drinking is often a big part of eating out, but a few alcoholic beverages can take out a large amount of your daily calories.
-Alcohol is classified as a carbohydrate and is 7 calories per gram, so be aware of this when eating out and perhaps limit yourself to one alcoholic drink or go with water or zero calorie beverages instead.
+Set yourself an alcohol budget and choose a lower calorie alcoholic beverages where possible.

-If you want to learn how to achieve your goals in an enjoyable and sustainable way then click here to join our Find Your Balance Coaching Program!
+If you want to learn how to achieve your goals in an enjoyable and sustainable way then click here to find out more about our 1:1 Personalised Coaching!